 3. Toys placed in soap to make handwashing more fun.

 4. Pictures of germs placed on surfaces that lots of people touch to cue handwashing.

 5. Mirrors placed above handwashing stations to make handwashing more desirable and encourage longer handwashing.

-The video below shows the SuperAmma campaign which aimed to promote handwashing in India.
-In this programme the creators tried to link handwashing with being a good parent (nurture) and increase the disgust around not washing hands.
+The video below shows the SuperAmma campaign, which aimed to promote handwashing in India to address enteric and respiratory infections.
+In this programme, the creators tried to link handwashing with being a good parent (nurture) and increase the disgust around not washing hands.
 This approach resulted in 27% increase in handwashing.
-Similar motivations may be useful in crises too.
+Similar motivations through Oxfam’s Magic Hands is useful in crises too.

 Programmes will be more effective if they are well resourced

 Handwashing promotion requires investment (financial and human resources), persistence, and adaption to get programming right.